Coronet Films: Personal-guidance films

 Beginning with Shy Guy (1947), featuring an early appearance of a 19-year-old Dick York (later of Bewitched fame), the company gained considerable renewed attention for a cluster of "personal guidance" films created to instructing students in social matters.
 Typical titles include Are You Popular?, Everyday Courtesy and What to Do on a Date, along with the Korean War-period series Are You Ready for the Service?

 Ted Peshak was a key director, although screen credits were often reserved only for psychology consultants.
-Many were filmed in color, but most extant copied are in black and white, as schools most often opted for the cheaper format.
+Many were filmed in color, but most extant copies are in black and white, as schools most often opted for the cheaper format.
 Most were made prior to David Smart’s death in 1952, but a few more were added as late as the 1970s, such as Beginning Responsibility: A Lunchroom Goes Bananas.

 As most of the films were produced early in the postwar film boom, they were typical of the quality, production values and content of media of the period, and many considered them unintentionally humorous in the context of the post mid-1960s sexual revolution.

 After the earliest films entered the public domain (a large percentage of the library is still privately owned), some of the films were recognized as kitsch, especially after a few became shorts for the television shows Pee-wee's Playhouse and Mystery Science Theater 3000 (MST3K), which mocked the films' production values and underlying messages.
 Shorts featured on MST3K include Are You Ready for Marriage? and What to Do on a Date.
 Many of Coronet's other films were later lampooned by Rifftrax, a company created by former MST3K cast member Michael J. Nelson.

 In 1978, Coronet participated in a compilation spoof titled The Great American Student.
 Made by veteran director Mel Waskin and editor Bob Gronowski and lifting key scenes from the older films, it was distributed as would be any other educational film of the period as a joke on unsuspecting libraries.
 According to historian Geoff Alexander, it "is unique in the genre for its self-deprecating humor, and is a historical masterpiece."